-While the FireFish itself has taken on many identities and personalities, this year’s monstrous FireFish will embody elements of grotesque sculpture, characterized by fanciful and fantastic human and animal forms intertwined with foliage.
+This year’s monstrous FireFish, built on-site during the week before the FireFish Festival, will embody elements of grotesque sculpture, characterized by fanciful and fantastic human and animal forms intertwined with foliage.
 Accompanied by flora and fauna in a ceremony of procession and performance on its phoenix-like journey of rebirth through fire, the FireFish becomes a decorative, fanciful, and fantastic caricature that represents the personal things that we would like to symbolically burn and release while looking toward new growth and the future of Lorain.

 A celebration of music and dance will follow and continue until 11 pm.